- BOARDS & COMMISSIONS

 The Revolving Loan Fund Committee was established in 1986 to assist in the distribution of Federal and State grant/loan programs administered by the City of Sandusky.

-The Committee is made up of one representative from: a) city government, b) citizens of the community, c) financial institutions, d) utilities, and, e)business community.
+The Committee is made up of one regular member, and one alternate member, from each of the following categorties: a) city government, b) citizens of the community, c) financial institutions, d) utilities; and, e)business community.

 Sandusky’s Tree Commission was established to consider matters related to the care, preservation, trimming, planting, replanting, removal or disposition of trees and shrubs in all public areas.
 The Commission also assists in educating and informing residents about proper care and selection of trees and shrubs.

-There are eight members of the Tree Commission, including the Superintendent of Forestry, one member of the City Commission, and five residents of the city.
+There are eight members of the Tree Commission, including five residents of the city.
 Their terms are three years in duration.

 The Solid Waste Collection Review Board was established to hear and decide upon appeals of individuals relating to solid waste collection efforts in the city.
 There are three members of this board who must be residents of the city and at least one shall have experience, education and/or expertise in the area of solid waste hauling or recycling processes.
 Terms of office are three years.